 Whether Chapter 7 or Chapter 13 is the right choice for you depends heavily on your particular situation.
 If you have a stable income stream, and a lot of non-exempt property, Chapter 13 might be right for you.
 If you don't have a stable income, and most of your property is exempt, Chapter 7 might be a better way to go.

-In any case, it would be a good idea to consult a local bankruptcy lawyer in Parker, Florida.
-Your lawyer can make an educated judgment as to what your best option is, and advise you accordingly (of course, the choice to file for bankruptcy is ultimately yours).
+In any case, it would be a good idea to consult a local bankruptcy Lawyer in Parker, Florida.
+Your Lawyer can make an educated judgment as to what your best option is, and advise you accordingly (of course, the choice to file for bankruptcy is ultimately yours).